 In an article, James Bach wrote.“Exploratory software testing is a powerful and fun approach to testing.
 In some situations, it can be orders of magnitude more productive than scripted testing”.

 One way of putting it is exploratory testing is a documented form of random testing.
 This is the opposite of the formal/scripted testing process, which covers all phases of software testing.
 In Exploratory testing, testers will not follow any particular lifecycle or approach.
 They will validate the application by performing various tests on the application in their way, become familiar with it, and capture any errors found during the testing process.

 - Exploratory Testing is a testing approach that allows you to apply your ability and skill as a tester in a powerful way.”

-- Testers have to understand the application first by exploring the application and based on this understanding they should come up with the test scenarios.
-After that start actual testing of the application.
+- Testers have to understand the application first by exploring the application.
+Based on this understanding, they should come up with the test scenarios after that start actual testing of the application.

 Key tips to remember in Exploratory testing techniques:

-- The preparation of test scenarios validates the software stability.
+- The preparation of test scenarios validates the software’s stability.

 - Exhaustively testing the software based on the identified requirements.